MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/itemmodelview.md

 ![Module Panel](/images/tutorials/basicmechanics/ItemModel_7.png "Module Panel")

-The first line shows the information of the patient, the study and the series and the child items represent a single slice of the image.
+The first line shows the information of the patient, the study and the series and each child item represents a single slice of the image.

 ## Interact with your model
 We can now add options to interact with the *ItemModelView*.
 Open the *\*.script* file of your module and go to the *Commands* section.
 We add a *FieldListener* to our *selection* field.
 Whenever the user selects a different item in our view, the Python function *itemClicked* in the *FieldListener* is executed.